 McLean Hospital 115 Mill Street Belmont, MA 02478

-Professional appointments include, Scientific Advisory Board of the Harvard NeuroDiscovery Center, principal faculty of the Harvard Stem Cell Institute, Executive Scientific Advisory Board of the Michael J. Fox Foundation (2014-2016), elected fellow of the American Association for the Advancement of Science (AAAS, 2014). member, FDA Cellular, Tissue and Gene Therapies Advisory Committee (CTGTAC), editor-in-chief of the journal, Molecular and Cellular Neuroscience.
+Dr. Isacson’s professional appointments include member of the Scientific Advisory Board of the Harvard NeuroDiscovery Center, principal faculty of the Harvard Stem Cell Institute, member of the Executive Scientific Advisory Board of the Michael J. Fox Foundation (2014-2016), elected fellow of the American Association for the Advancement of Science (AAAS, 2014), member of the FDA Cellular, Tissue and Gene Therapies Advisory Committee (CTGTAC), and editor-in-chief of the journal Molecular and Cellular Neuroscience.

 Belmont campus - Mailman Research Center, Room 130